Disabled Children and Young People Direct Payments

 It should be noted that Personal Assistants are the employees of the parent/carer or the young person themselves and should only be present at the review by the specific invitation of the parent/carer or young person.

-The Children and Families Direct Payment Support Worker will complete the DP4 Form and send it to the social worker.
-Upon receipt of the DP4 Form, the social worker will take steps to recover any unspent money, or review payments if required.
-To recover Payments, the completed and signed last section of the DP4 should be forwarded to KCC Finance.
-For Kent Card holders there will be different arrangements to recover unspent money.
+Following the review the Direct Payment Support Worker will complete the Review Form and send it to the social worker.
+Upon receipt of the Review Form, if a Reclaim is requiredthe social worker will follow the agreed process to recover any unspent money, or review payments if required.

 The Protection of Children Act 1999 enables a person considering employing someone to care for their children, or a disabled 16 or 17 year old who is considering employing someone themselves, to ask the Local Authority to carry out a check to determine that the proposed employee is a suitable person to work with children.
 When a person with parental responsibility, or the young person, requests such a check, the Local Authority has a duty to comply.

-The DBS check will be carried out by the CFDPS and paid for by KCC.
+The DBS check will be carried out by the DPSS and paid for by KCC.

 If a DBS check has been requested but has not been received by the time the Personal Assistant (PA) is required to start work, the parent/carer/young person should be advised that the PA should not be left alone with the child/young person they are providing care for, until DBS clearance is received.
 Disclosure and Barring Service checks should be updated every 3 years.